 A tension headache causes a sensation of a band that tightens around the head that can last for half an hour up to several days.
 An episode can occur repeatedly or episodically.

-This type of headache can cause mild to moderate pain that does not usually affect the activity level of the child.
+This type can cause mild to moderate pain that does not usually affect the activity level of the child.
 Children usually end up with tension headaches after staying in one position for an extended period which strains on the neck, shoulder and back muscles.
 Among children, this can occur after playing video games and from being seated for extended periods in the same position in school.
 The stress from school and social situations can also trigger tension headaches.

 Cluster headaches typically start after 10 years old and quite common among teenage boys.
 With this type of headache, it occurs in a series that can persist for weeks or even months.